RealismusModding/FS17_seasons/README.md

 ***WARNING***: We do not officially support activating the Seasons mod on an existing savegame.
 Do this at your own risk.
 Read more about this in the [F.A.Q.](https://github.com/RealismusModding/FS17_seasons/wiki/Frequently-Asked-Questions#q-why-do-you-not-support-adding-the-seasons-mod-to-an-existing-savegame)

-***WARNING***: This mod is a Work in Progress.
-That means at any time your savegame might not work anymore.
 Please do give feedback on [Slack](http://slack.realismusmodding.com) and post any issues you find!

 ## Publishing
 Only the Realismus Modding team is allowed to publish any of this code as a mod to any mod site, or file sharing site.